Harshupadhyay221/Weahter_Prediction_system/README.md

 # Weahter_Prediction_system
-# Based on some real time features including some wind humadity
+# Based on some real time features including some wind humadity temperature as feature